-Late Work: Each student will be allowed to submit one homework up to 3 days late without penalty or justification; beyond that, you will lose 10% for each day the assignment is late.
+Late Work: Each student will be allowed to submit one weekly activity up to 3 days late without penalty or justification; beyond that, you will lose 10% for each day it is late.
 If your circumstances need more flexibility, please talk to me so that we can find a solution that works for you.